In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 As the name suggests, these types of heat exchangers consist of metal plates.
 These metal plates form channels through which the interacting fluids can flow.
 Plate heat exchangers use multiple layers of flat plates fixed to form a series of channels for the flow of fluids.

-In this, the heat cuts through the surface so it separates the hot medium from the cold one.
+In this, the heat cuts through the surface, separating the hot medium from the cold one.
 Thus, heating and cooling liquids and gases use minimal energy levels.
-They can often be more compact and sometimes less costly than shell and tube.
+They are often more compact and sometimes less costly than shells and tubes.
 These types of commonly used in water heaters and free cooling.

 #6 Pillow Plate Heat Exchanger